top of page

 e.
 In an overcrowded camp introducing this system would seem to be a fair way of setting up fire control measures with minimal relocation of families that wished to remain near to their community.

 f.
-If preferred the system could first be introduced for service shelters ( covered assembly units / food distribution units / medical ancillary units / vaccination units / classroom units / covered wash areas etc).
+If preferred the system could first be introduced by positioning service shelters ( covered assembly units / food distribution units / medical ancillary units / vaccination units / classroom units / covered wash areas etc) instead of RSK dwellings along each side of the road.

 CONCLUSIONS